10 Best Closed Back Headphones in 2020 for Audiophiles

 The headphones don’t look too shabby either.
 They’re quite stylish.
 The swiveling ear cups also help with one-ear monitoring, which makes them even more versatile.
 In the end, the balance between audio quality and comfort is spot-on, which for some people may be all that matters.

 The DT 770 Pro headphones come in three different impedances: 32, 80, and 250ohm.
-With that being said, the 250ohm model is the one I would recommend to any audiophile.
+With that being said, the 250ohm model is one of the best audiophile headphones and that's the one I would recommend to serious listeners.
 It’s less prone to damage from blasting music at loud levels and it has a better soundstage and superior bass definition.

 The projected sound is rather balanced.
 But, there are certain nuances that you simply can’t overlook.
 The highs frequencies are vibrant and crisp while the midrange frequencies seem very detailed.
 The bass has amazing definition, but the richness of the overall tone is not reliant on the low frequencies.